Why Manage Multiple Twitter/X Accounts?

 Verification Across Multiple Accounts

-- Each X Premium subscription requires a separate payment method or account
+- Each X Premium subscription needs its own payment method or account

-- Verified accounts get priority in search and recommendations
+- Verified accounts get a boost in search and recommendations

-- Consider which accounts benefit most from verification
+- Think about which accounts actually benefit from verification

 Automation for Multi Account Twitter